 I have been provided copies, and/or electronic website access, to the documents (or excerpts) listed below.
-Items below marked with an asterisk (\) have been read to me by Hill College Faculty.
+Items below marked with an asterisk () have been read to me by Hill College Faculty.
 I understand that I am responsible for reading, understanding, and following instructions and information outlined and contained in these documents:

-Student Initials Must Read Information Student Initials Has Been Read/Explained To Me Hill College & ADN Student Handbooks RNSG Theory Course Syllabi Eligibility Issues Occurring while in Health Science (ADN Handbook excerpt) RNSG Clinical Course Syllabi §213.27 Good Professional Character Inappropriate behavior may incur discipline; to include counseling or demerits, up to and including possible suspension. §213.28 Licensure of Persons with Criminal Offenses To be successful in any RNSG Theory course, the final overall course average must be $\geq$ 75% AND the final comprehensive exam must be $\geq$ 75%.
-Failure to achieve $\geq$ 75% on BOTH components will not meet course progression requirements and will result in a course grade of "D". §213.29 Fitness to Practice §213.30 Declaratory Order of Eligibility for Licensure §215.8 Students §217.11 Standards of Nursing Practice Students in Level 1 through Level 4 who score less §217.12 Unprofessional Conduct than 75% on an exam may be required to make an appointment with the success coordinator/instructor Texas Occupation Codes TBON Eligibility Questions prior to taking the next examFailure to follow any instructions to meet with the success coordinator, prior to taking the next exam, will result in ten (10) points being removed from that exam.
-ANA Code of Ethics §213.30 Declaratory Order of Eligibility for Use/grading of Content Mastery and Comprehensive Exit exams with required practice/remediation.
+Student Initials Must Read Information Student Initials Has Been Read/Explained To Me Hill College & ADN Student Handbooks RNSG Theory Course Syllabi Eligibility Issues Occurring while in Health Science (ADN Handbook excerpt) RNSG Clinical Course Syllabi §213.27 Good Professional Character Inappropriate behavior may incur discipline; to include counseling or demerits, up to and including possible suspension. §213.28 Licensure of Persons with Criminal Offenses To be successful in any RNSG Theory course, the final overall course average must be ≥ 75% AND the final comprehensive exam must be ≥ 75%.
+Failure to achieve ≥ 75% on BOTH components will not meet course progression requirements and will result in a course grade of "D". §213.29 Fitness to Practice §213.30 Declaratory Order of Eligibility for Licensure §215.8 Students §215.8 Students §217.11 Standards of Nursing Practice Students in Level 1 through Level 4 who score le §217.12 Unprofessional Conduct Texas Occupation Codes tl a p ir than 75% on an exam may be required to make an appointment with the success coordinator/instructor prior to taking the next examFailure to follow any instructions to meet with the success coordinator, TBON Eligibility Questions bility Questions prior to taking the next points being removed from ANA Code of Ethics §213.30 Declaratory Order of Eligibility for Use/grading of Content Mastery and Comprehensive Exit exams with required practice/remediation.